lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

     $ vi ctrl.si

-Note: you can avoid editing ctrl.si by using blm with extra switches:

-    $ blm init.si --express --gmax=5 --nk=4
-    $ diff actrl.si ctrl.si

-You can see that values for gmax and nkabc have been set now.
-If you modify the input file this way, be sure to copy actrl.si to ctrl.si before continuing.

 Check the contents of your working directory and you will find two new files "atm.si" and "basp0.si".
 The "atm.si" file contains the free atom densities calculated by lmfa.
 File basp0.si is the template basis set file; the standard basis set name is basp and the extra 0 is added to avoid overwriting.
 Take a look at the basp0.si file and you will see that it contains basis set parameters that define silicon's smooth Hankel functions.
 Changing these values would change their functional form, but lmfa does a reasonable job (also later on parameters can be automatically optimized, if desired) so we will leave them as they are.
 Copy basp0.si to the recognised basp.si form.

     $ cp basp0.si basp.si